 Sarasota Seafood Restaurant | The Lobster Pot

 Right smack in the middle of Siesta Village.
 The Lobster Pot offers a mix of very traditional east coast seafood and Florida favorites.
 They have a killer Lobster Bisque.
-You’ll want to order at least a cup of that for sure.
-New England Searolls and lobster everything fill out this family friendly Sarasota seafood menu.
+You’ll want to order at least a cup of that, for sure.
+New England Searolls and lobster everything fills out this family-friendly Sarasota seafood menu.
 The village can be busy.
 The Lobster Pot offers valet parking!

 Lobster Pot | 5157 Ocean Blvd. | 941-349-23-23 | Lobster Pot Website